maxpiva/Kaizoku.NET/README.md

 ### #🌐 Network Mode

-It is recommended to use **host networking** for optimal performance when querying multiple providers in parallel.
+It is recommended to use **host networking** for optimal performance when downloading a lot and querying multiple providers in parallel.

 ---